 And designer Yeongwoo Kim has made it look good, too.
 The theoretical sequence is that you use the urinal, then wash your hands and the washwater rinses the urinal, saving water.
 Since of course, everybody washes their hands after peeing, right?
 It makes even more sense in multiple units in mens rooms, saving both space and water.
 According to Yanko, it is a iF Concept Design 2010 winning entry.
+The designer writes on his website: 1,000 Core CPU Achieved: Your Future Desktop Will Be a Supercomputer.
+TI's Chips Will Make 2012's Tablets Real-Time 3-D Supercomputers.
 Texas Instruments has just outed a chip well ahead of its 2012 availability date, but it's such a hot ticket item it's worth knowing about--because it may enable your tablet PCs of next year to surpass your laptops of this year, with whizbang features like real-time 3-D video.

 The OMAP 5 chip packs two ARM Cortex A15 cores inside (a tech we've covered before) running at up to 2GHz.
 So right from the start it'll outperform the single-core 1GHz chips inside the current crop of tablet PCs--including the Cortex A8-based iPad--as well being twice as fast as upcoming A9-based tablets, which may include the iPad 2.

-8 January 2010 15:49 GMT / By Dan Sung A previously little-known company from the UK called Light Blue Optics has demoed a projector at CES which allows users to interact with the light image as if it were a touchscreen.
+But enough about the tech.
+Light Touch projector makes any surface a touchscreen.
+A previously little-known company from the UK called Light Blue Optics has demoed a projector at CES which allows users to interact with the light image as if it were a touchscreen.

 The Light Touch throws a 10-inch image at WVGA resolution at incredibly short distances thanks to the holographic projection technology involved.
 At the same time the infra-red touch sensitive system allows users to interact with social networks, multimedia sharing and any other applications that can use the Wi-Fi or Bluetooth support in the device to connect to the Internet.

 Not only are they faster, they are also far more efficient.
 Current computers take an average of 2-3 minutes to transfer information from the hard disk to the RAM.
 This new technology would allow for computers to boot up instantly and retrieve data 100,000 times more rapidly.
 In addition to lightning fast speeds it is also extremely efficient.

+RAM requires near constant electrical current, yet Racetrack memory does not have the same constraint.
+EPFL explains how it works: The Robopocalypse Cometh: IBM's Cyberbrain Smart as a Cat, Getting Smarter.
 If the Matrix or I, Robot's view of artificial intelligence sent chilly shivers down your spine, then prepare for frostbite: IBM's artificial brain is now as smart as a cat--just a stop or two down the line from human powers.
 Speaking at the SC09 high-performance computing conference this week, IBM representatives from the cognitive computing team will be unveiling all the technical details behind their successes with large-scale cortical simulation and brain-like emulation.
 But it boils down quite neatly to news that the team has, for the first time, performed an in-computer simulation of a brain's workings at a near-instantaneous speed.